 A personalized approach to weight management is a central tenet of our practice.
 At Whole Health Wellness Center, we customize our treatments to achieve the best results in each patient.
 We always keep the end point, your ideal weight, in sight.
 We complete a comprehensive evaluation on each patient including review of past medical records, ordering metabolic testing, allergy testing and genetic analysis to determine what type of dietary recommendations will best suit each patient.
 Our treatment plans include personalized food plans, addressing behavioral modification through a variety of techniques (including acupuncture, mindfulness training, emotional freedom technique, guided meditation) and exercise/activity recommendations.
 Weight management can be very complex, but we have extensive experience in successfully helping patients who have “tried everything and failed” before they have come to our office.
-Two of our programs are reviewed below.
+One of our programs is reviewed below.

 FIRST LINE THERAPY

 Therapeutic Lifestyle Changes are recommended by the National Institutes of Health as treatment for many common health problems.
 Changes include diet, exercise, stress reduction and sleep.
 FirstLine Therapy is a low glycemic load Mediterranean style plan designed to improve body composition, helping patients maintain muscle as they lost fat.
 This service is offered to patients who are overweight, have high cholesterol, high blood pressure, high blood sugar, metabolic syndromes and many other chronic disorders.